How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 El Chepe Regional (Turista and Economica)

-Duration – takes 16 hours.
+Duration – takes about 16 hours 30 minutes.

-Price – the entire journey for tourists in ‘Turista’ class costs 3,604 pesos (£150).
+Price – the entire journey for tourists in the ‘Turista’ class costs 1,970 pesos (£93 / $117).

 Permitted stops – you may stop at three stations (including your final station) during your journey (for a minimum of one night) at no additional cost.
-The train actually stops at another 13 stations between the start and end stations so you’ll be spoilt for choice.
+The train stops at another 13 stations between the start and end stations so you’ll be spoilt for choice.

 Most people stop at least at Creel because it’s at the start (or end) of the most scenic stretch of the canyon and at Divisadero/ Posada Barrancas for the best views.